 For August, I’m participating in Read My Own Books Month, hosted by Michelle at That’s What She Read.

-Other books I’ve read by Geraldine Brooks: none
+Other books I’ve read by Megan Whalen Turner: The Thief (review)

 Other blogger opinions:

 Dear Author: “The Queen of Attolia makes a good continuation to The Thief, but it is clearly aimed at a somewhat older audience than the earlier book.”

 A Chair, a Fireplace & a Tea Cozy: “This book shows the chess game going on behind the war; but be very clear.
 This is no game to those involved.”

 Presenting Lenore: “Turner excels at literary sleight-of-hand – focusing your attention on something else entirely while she sets up major twists right under your nose.”